 Second, a hot aisle containment system must be deployed.
 This is a physical barrier that traps the hot air, and prevents it from mixing with cold air.
 Containment barriers range from containment curtains, to modular data center containment walls and ceilings.

 The image below shows a hot aisle / cold aisle configuration with containment walls deployed:

 Once the hot air is contained and isolated, it is either exhausted from the data center, or returned to the data center’s Computer Room Air Conditioning (CRAC) units for cooling.
 This leaves the larger data center or server room floor cooled to the appropriate temperature for computer equipment (typically between 50 degrees and 82 degrees Fahrenheit) and also at a comfortable temperature for employees working in the data center.

-Hot aisle containment solutions are easy and relatively inexpensive to implement in buildings that are built for colocation.
+Implementing hot aisle containment solutions in buildings that are built for colocation is easy and affordable.
 The benefits are many including: